vasiapol/Kubernetes_Jenkins/Readme.md

 ### Deployment guide
-1. Clone this repo:
+1.Clone this repo:

 `git clone http://192.168.103.236:3000/vasa/Kubernetes.git`

-2. Create persistant volume:
+2.Create persistant volume:

 A PersistentVolume (PV) is a piece of storage in the cluster that Jenkins is allow to use.